Return Ballots by Tuesday, August 6th

 As Spokane continues to grow, public libraries remain centers of equity where all people can learn and benefit from educational resources and classes.
 Unfortunately, the demand for materials and services at the library has exceeded the funding available.

-Spokane County Library District Proposition No. 1 would restore the property tax levy that funds maintenance and daily operations of the 11 Spokane County libraries.
+Spokane County Library District Proposition No. 1 would restore the property tax levy that funds maintenance and daily operations of the Spokane County's 11 libraries.
 If Proposition No. 1 is approved, the levy rate would increase from approximately 43 cents to 50 cents per $1,000 assessed value.
 This increase would cost the average Spokane homeowner less than $17 per year.
 New funding revenue is necessary not only to cover current expenses but future ones as well for the survival of Spokane County libraries.
 Vote Yes on Spokane County Library District Proposition No. 1!

 Moderate Councilmember Brandi Peetz is running for re-election to Spokane Valley City Council, Position 2.
 Elected to the council in 2017, Peetz wants to continue economic development in the city by creating a tourism and recreation program, increasing the council's social media outreach to residents, and continuing to invest in public safety.